The Strathclyde MBA

 The Reflective Practitioner is designed to help students respond to the increasing emphasis in the business world on corporate social responsibility, stakeholder expectations and the professional practice of management.
 It comprises three component classes.

-Analysing and developing self-awareness as a manager and how you interact with others is crucial to becoming more effective, at any level within an organisation.
+The Learning Manager: analysing and developing self-awareness as a manager and how you interact with others is crucial to becoming more effective, at any level within an organisation.
 The Learning Manager explores these issues and increases your ability to analyse and develop how you learn, to become ultimately a more reflective learner.
 Collaborative learning between students, and between students and staff is central to The Learning Manager.

-To promote good corporate management in today’s complex international environments, MBA graduates need to understand the importance of corporate governance in a free market system.
+Comparative Corporate Governance: to promote good corporate management in today’s complex international environments, MBA graduates need to understand the importance of corporate governance in a free market system.
 This class will enable you to understand organisational structures and carry out analyses on key organisational stakeholders.

-Competitive, uncertain and fast-changing environments demand a new breed of manager, and more entrepreneurial leaders.
+Entrepreneurial Management & Leadership: competitive, uncertain and fast-changing environments demand a new breed of manager, and more entrepreneurial leaders.
 Entrepreneurial Management and Leadership allows you to experience and reflect on entrepreneurial skills and practices that are appropriate to managing and leading in a corporate context.

 The Learning Manager, Governance and Entrepreneurial Management & Leadership provides you with the foundations to become an adaptive manager open to life-long learning.